This program is co-sponsored by the Department of Architecture

-The program is organized as a course-trilogy of “stories,” “strategies,” and “struggles,” consisting — dependent upon your departmental requirements — of either two weekly seminars, or a seminar and a design studio, as well as independent study and guest lectures.
-The partnership with Humboldt University and cooperations with peers from Berlin’s other universities will allow the development of “comparative urban pedagogies” (Jane M. Jacobs), a spectrum of different approaches to and methods of global urbanism.
+The program is organized as a course-trilogy of “stories,” “strategies,” and “struggles,” consisting, dependent upon departmental requirements, of either two weekly seminars or a seminar and a design studio, as well as independent study and guest lectures.
+The partnership with Humboldt University and collaborations with peers from Berlin’s other universities will allow the development of “comparative urban pedagogies” (Jane M. Jacobs), a spectrum of different approaches to and methods of global urbanism.
+In this context, we will visit the Bauhaus Dessau as a site of a design school with a “global legacy,” today engaging in issues of global urbanization.

 Note that this program has two tracks: one for architecture students only (courses with an ARCH prefix), and one for non-architecture students (courses with a CHID prefix).
 Both tracks add up to 15 credits total.